geoserver/geoserver-cloud/docs/index.md

 > Note the above diagram represents the overall system's architecture.
 This is not a deployment diagram.
 Deployment involves choice of platforms, configurations, and more; without affecting the general architecture.
 > Some microservices/components, though planned and represented in the architecture diagram, have not yet been developed/integrated.
 For instance: the logging, tracing, and monitoring components, as well as the GWC and WPS microservices.

+# Project Status

+Version `0.2.0` has been released against GeoServer `2.18.2`.

+Project is being deployed in production since `v0.1.0`.

+[Camptocamp](https://camptocamp.com/), as the original author, is in process of donating the project to OsGeo/Geoserver.

+> Q: So, is this **production ready**?
+> Not at all.
+It's been used in production for the functionalities needed by Camptocamp's customer funding this project so far.
+That does not mean it's ready for general availability.
+For instance, these are the most oustanding issues:
+>
+> * The **security** subsystem needs a review.
+If you try to change the admin password through the web-ui, there's a bug that would leave you with a broken authentication.
+> * The WPS is non functional and temporarily removed from the build
+> * There's no GWC integration so far
+> * The `catalog-service` uses GeoServer's `jdbcconfig` community module.
+It'll be replaced by a more performance and scalable solution.
+A lot of work has been put in improving the catalog and configuration design to make that easier.
+> Additionally, we need to work on centralized logging, tracing, and monitoring.

 # Developer's Guide

 Follow the [Developer's Guide](develop/index.md) to learn more about the System's design and how to get started contributing to it.